CUHK-SE-Group/GRev/README.md

 ```

-## Reproduce the Evaluation Result of Redis
+## To Reproduce the Evaluation Results in the Paper

 We generated the data needed for Figure 8 with the following two scripts:
 - `evaluation/eval0.py`: Evaluates the number of distinct queries and query plans (**Q2(a)** and **Q2(b)**).